salmannotkhan/typing-test/README.md

 npm run build # to create production build run
 ```

-## Got new theme ideas?
+## Got new ideas?

-I'll be happy to merge your theme ideas into typing-test.
-To add new theme:
+Did you know?
+You can add your theme and wordlist ideas into typing-test.

+Here is how you can do it:

+### **To add new theme:**

-1. Add theme colors into `src/stylesheets/themes.scss` in following format:
+-   Add theme colors into `src/stylesheets/themes.scss` in following format:

 ```css
 .theme-name {